 12. As a result of these transactions, Treasury amassed a total of \$189 billion in Government Stock.
 But based on the Companies' performance in the second quarter of 2012, it was apparent that there was still value in the Companies' private shares.
-Treasury's attempt to drown the Companies' other shareholders by extending to the Companies a concrete "life preserver" had failed.
+Treasury's attempt to drown the Companies by extending a concrete "life preserver" had failed.
 By that time, the Companies were thriving and paying 10% annualized cash dividends on the Government Stock without drawing additional capital from Treasury.
 And based on the improving housing market and the high quality of the newer loans backed by the Companies, it was apparent that they had returned to stable profitability.
-The Agencies had specific information from the Companies demonstrating that this return to profitability was inevitable because the Companies would soon be reversing many of the non-cash accounting losses they had incurred under FHFA's supervision.
-In light of that information and the broadbased recovery in the housing industry that had occurred by the middle of 2012, the Agencies fully understood that the Companies were on the precipice of generating huge profits, far in excess of the dividends owed on the Government Stock.
+This return to profitability made it inevitable that the Companies would be reversing many of the non-cash accounting losses they had incurred under FHFA's supervision, and the reversal of those paper losses would result in massive profits.
+Indeed, the Agencies had specific information from the Companies demonstrating that such reversals would take place soon.
+Given this information and the broad-based recovery in the housing industry that had occurred by the middle of 2012, the Agencies fully understood that the Companies were on the precipice of generating huge profits, far in excess of the dividends owed on the Government Stock.
 Moreover, when the Net Worth Sweep was suddenly imposed on the Companies in August 2012, the financial crisis had clearly passed and there was absolutely no need for "drastic emergency action" by the Agencies.

 - 13. Treasury, however, was not content to share the value of the Companies with private shareholders and was committed to ensuring that the Companies were operated for the exclusive benefit of the federal government.
 Indeed, unbeknownst to the public, Treasury had secretly resolved "to ensure existing common equity holders will not have access to any positive earnings from the [Companies] in the future."
 By the middle of 2012, however, it was apparent that even the large amount of Government Stock outstanding-the proverbial "concrete life preserver"-would not achieve this unlawful policy goal for Treasury. - 14.
 Therefore, on August 17, 2012, just days after the Companies announced their robust second quarter earnings, the Agencies unilaterally imposed the Net Worth Sweep to expropriate for the federal government the value of Fannie and Freddie shares held by private investors.
 Treasury itself said that the Net Worth Sweep was intended to ensure that "every dollar of earnings that Fannie Mae and Freddie Mac generate will benefit taxpayers."
-With the stroke of a pen, the Agencies had nationalized the Companies and taken all the value of the Companies for Treasury, thereby depriving the private shareholders of all their economic rights, well in excess of the authority granted to the FHFA as conservator.
-The Companies received no incremental investment by Treasury or other meaningful consideration in return for the Net
+With the stroke of a pen, the Agencies had nationalized the Companies and taken all the value of the

-Worth Sweep.
-All of this was in blatant violation of "the path laid out under HERA," which, as even Treasury acknowledged internally, was for FHFA to rehabilitate Fannie and Freddie, thus allowing them to "becom[e] adequately capitalized" and "exit conservatorship as private companies."
+Companies for the government, thereby depriving the private shareholders of all their economic rights, well in excess of the authority granted to the FHFA as conservator.
+The Companies received no incremental investment by Treasury or other meaningful consideration in return for the Net Worth Sweep.
+All of this was in blatant violation "the path laid out under HERA," which, as even Treasury acknowledged internally, was for Fannie and Freddie to "becom[e] adequately capitalized" and "exit conservatorship as private companies."